Internships

 Mission

-Teen Feed is a Seattle nonprofit 501c3 which works with the community to offer support to meet basic needs, build strong relationships, and ally with homeless youth as they meet their future off the streets.
+Teen Feed is a Seattle nonprofit 501c3 which works with the community to offer support to meet basic needs, build strong relationships, and ally with homeless and food insecure youth as they meet their futures off the streets.
 With the tremendous support of the community, Teen Feed responds to the most basic needs of homeless youth with three integrated programs: Teen Feed Meal Program, Street Talk Outreach Program (STOP), and Service Links for Youth Support Coordination (SLY) - a navigation resource.

 Description

 UCBI interns acting as Advocates are crucial members of our direct service teams who remember youth’s names, help meet the basic needs of meals and supplies, join guests 1:1 to engage in conversation, and do regular wellness checks.
 Advocates are a member of a 4-7 person team of staff, nightly.
 These direct service teams form critical relationships with young people and monitor systematic gaps in educational, public service, health and nutritional access gaining first-hand insight and experience.
 Advocates additionally help with nightly set up and tear down of the service space and work with Teen Feed Staff to create detailed records of the evening’s activities, which may require training in the Salesforce software.
-Depending on aptitude, position will combine both.
-UCBI interns acting as a Dinner Engagement Coordinator take on more of a leadership role, supervising operational aspects of the nightly dinner program, including floor supervision and support of dinner team/kitchen volunteers/meal service.
-The leadership shown in this vital position ensures safety and consistency in Teen Feed’s dinner program.
+This UCBI role (Advocate + Outreach) will combine both in-person interactions at nightly Dinner and weekly Street Outreach, serving as an important cross-program bridge for guests.

 More information